TechnoRahmon/Calculator_2020_12_20/README.md

 ## How to run it

-We are using local Mongo database, so you need to install the mongodb in your system and make sure that it's running at port 27017
+We are using local Mongo database, so you need to install the mongodb server in your system and make sure that it's running at port 27017

  *  After you clone the project, you should run in the terminal in you main folder: